 What Happens During Our First Visit?
 Will My Child Need Treatment?

 Your first visit to an orthodontist is meant to establish a relationship with your doctor and to gather information on your child’s situation.
-Dr. Thabet will perform an oral examination where he inspects your child’s mouth, and the team will take photographs and digital impressions to get a clearer understanding of the jaw and soft tissue positions.
-Dr. Thabet will be able to better explain what kind of problems need to be addressed and how the treatment would work after doing the examination.
-Together, you can look at the 3D model of your child’s mouth.
+Dr. Thabet or Dr. Othman will perform an oral examination where we inspect your child’s mouth, and the team will take photographs and digital impressions to get a clearer understanding of the jaw and soft tissue positions.
+Our team will be able to better explain what kind of problems need to be addressed and how the treatment would work after doing the examination.
+Together, we can look at the 3D model of your child’s mouth.
 At this first visit, your child will likely not receive any treatment.
 A follow-up appointment can be booked at this time to begin any orthodontic intervention if deemed necessary.

 Why Does My Child Need to See an Orthodontist?